openapi-generators/openapitools-generator-action/README.md

 ### `config-file`

-The path (with respect to the current directory/the workspace) to the config file to be used with `openapi-generator`.
+The path to the config file to be used with `openapi-generator`.
+Paths that do not start with `/` are assumed to be relative to the root of the repository.

 For information on what can be configured, see [the page on customization in the repo](https://github.com/OpenAPITools/openapi-generator/blob/master/docs/customization.md).

 ### `openapi-file`

-The path (with respect to the current directory/the workspace) to the OpenAPI document (both JSON and YAML are supported).
+The path to the OpenAPI document (both JSON and YAML are supported).
 Defaults to "openapi.json" (i.e. a file in the current directory called openapi.json).
+Paths that do not start with `/` are assumed to be relative to the root of the repository.

 ### `openapi-url`